-The reason for concretes popularity can be chalked up to a few things: it’s extreme versatility, it’s customization, it’s durability, and it’s cost.
+The reason for concretes popularity can be chalked up to a few things: it’s extremely versatile, it’s customizable, it’s durable, and it’s cost-effective.

 Another great quality concrete has is durability.
 Domestically installed concrete is usually a strength of about 3,000 PSI (Pounds per Square Inch), which is great for foot traffic, cars, and kids.
 This being said, concretes compressive strength can be up to 12,000 PSI.

 Lastly, people love the price of concrete.
 Something this customizable and unique could cost an arm and a leg, but it doesn’t!
 Plain poured concrete is about $6.00 per square foot, meaning it won’t break the bank.

 We’ve learned a bit about concrete and I hope that was fun, but it’s time to look at the next material: tarmac.

 Tarmac is something we are all familiar with, even if we don’t realize it.
 Tarmac, short for Tarmacadam, was one of the most common road surfacing materials, if not the most common.